 What about children and Sunday Group?

 We very much welcome children and their families to services.
 You just need to be aware that the children's corner will not be available and neither will the books and soft toys.
-Also, there'll be no specific family services before the autumn.
+Also, there'll be no specific family services until further notice.

 Can I get a lift to church?